 In her arms, she cradled two plastic baby dolls, one brown, one beige, each with its own miniature cloth diaper.
 Thirty minutes into her lesson, Rohdenburg had already covered several foundational concepts of child sexual abuse prevention -- consent, empathy, body rights, privacy.
 "What body parts are the same? " When Should Parents Talk To Kids About Porn? - Dr. Marty Klein.
 When Should Parents Talk To Kids About Porn?

 It dismantles stereotypes and assumptions, builds self-acceptance and self-esteem, fosters healthy relationships, improves decision making, and has the potential to save lives.
+For these reasons and more, we are proud to offer Our Whole Lives (OWL), a comprehensive, lifespan sexuality education curricula for use in both secular settings and faith communities.
+Interactive workshops and lessons engage participants, while step-by-step instructions for program planners and facilitators help ensure success.
+Six curricula speak to participants' needs, by age group: Our Whole Lives helps participants make informed and responsible decisions about their sexual health and behavior.
 It's not just hormones: What’s really happening in the minds of teenage girls? - The Globe and Mail.
 The following is an excerpt from the book Untangled by Lisa Damour, Ph.D.